Salford and Eccles: Constituency profile

-The constituency consists of a working population whose income is below the national average and higher than average reliance upon social housing.
+The constituency consisted of a working population whose income is below the national average and higher than average reliance upon social housing.
 At the end of 2012 the unemployment rate in the constituency stood as 5.0% of the population claiming jobseekers allowance, compared to the regional average of 4.2%.
 The borough contributing to the bulk of the seat has a high 44.5% of its population without a car, a close-to-average 23.1% of the population without qualifications and a high 28.9% with level 4 qualifications or above.
 In terms of tenure only 37.8% of homes are owned outright or on a mortgage as at the 2011 census across the city.

 In 2017, has risen to over 60% for the first time since 1992 for this area, taking into account previous seats.
 In 2001 the turnout for the previous Salford seat was just 41%, though the national election turnout was also lower than average that year.